Racecadotril: Pharmacokinetics

 Racecadotril is rapidly absorbed after oral administration and reaches Cmax within 60 minutes.
 Food delays Cmax by 60 to 90 minutes but does not affect the overall bioavailability.
 Racecadotril is rapidly and effectively metabolized to the moderately active S-acetylthiorphan the main active metabolite thiorphan, of which 90% are bound to blood plasma proteins.
 In therapeutic doses, racecadotril does not pass the blood–brain barrier.
 Inhibition of enkephalinases starts 30 minutes after administration, reaches its maximum (75–90% inhibition with a therapeutic dose) two hours after administration, and lasts for eight hours.
 The elimination half-life, measured from enkephalinase inhibition, is three hours.

 Thiorphan is further metabolized to inactive metabolites such as the methyl thioether and the methyl sulfoxide.
 Both active and inactive metabolites are excreted, mostly via the kidney (81.4%), and to a lesser extent via the feces (8%).

 Society and culture

 Brand names

-In France, Portugal and Spain it is sold as Tiorfan and in Italy as Tiorfix.
+In France, Portugal and Spain it is sold as Tiorfan and in Italy as Tiorfix, in Czechia and Slovakia as Enditril.
 In India it is available as Redotril and Enuff.
+In the Philippines it is sold as Hidrasec.